USD ($)

 ● Administrators can define specific permissions for users based on roles.

-● ACLs make it easier to identify and manage users.
+● Make it easier to identify and manage users.

 ● ACLs can be easily adjusted to accommodate organizational changes.